 There are significant financial penalties for not complying with the dedicated campaign bank account requirements and for using a credit card for electoral expenditure.
-Each candidate in the group is responsible for ensuring compliance with these requirements.

-Failure to comply with either requirement carries a maximum penalty of 100 penalty units (valued at \$15,480 as of 1 July 2023).
+Failure to comply with either requirement carries a maximum penalty of 100 penalty units (valued at \$16,130 as of 1 July 2024).